14 of the Best Hiking Trails Near Montreal

 Laurentians

-La Coulée Trail – This trail name is given to a combination of two small out and back trails, the Corniche and La Roche trails, along with the trail section that connects them.
-Each of the two has its own observation deck with stunning views of Lake Monroe’s glacial valley below and of the Mont Tremblant highlands in the distance.
+La Coulée Trail – This trail name is given to a combination of two shorter out and back trails, (the Corniche and La Roche trails) along with the trail section that connects them.
+Each sub-trail has its own observation deck with stunning views of Lake Monroe’s glacial valley below and the Mont Tremblant highlands in the distance.
 Most of the hike is under a mixed forest cover of predominantly deciduous trees.
+This is one of our favorite hikes to do in Mont-Tremblant National Park, particularly in autumn.

 Distance: 8.2 km